top of page

 By rubbing the skin and surrounding tissue, you send a flood of sensory signals back to the brain.
 Signals from touch, pressure, and movement begin to compete with pain signals coming from the injured tissue.

-In the model I am using here, these incoming sensory signals are the black sheep.
-They do not stop the pain entirely, but they make it harder for the pain signals, the white sheep, to dominate.
-In effect, they dilute and crowd out some of the intensity by overwhelming the system with other input.
-Only so many sheep can pass through the sensory gates.
-The more black sheep are added to the flock, the less white sheep pass through each gate at any moment.
-This means that the conscious brain can feel less pain.
+In the model I am using here, these incoming sensory signals we are creating when we vigorously rub the skin, are the black sheep (helpful sheep — the white sheep are the "pain" signals).
+The black sheep do not stop the pain entirely, but they make it harder for the pain signals, the white sheep, to dominate.
+In effect, they dilute and crowd out some of the intensity.
+Importantly, only so many sheep can pass through the sensory gates in the pathways from the site of injury to the conscious mind.
+The more black sheep that are added to the flock, the fewer white sheep can pass through each gate at any moment.
+This means that the conscious mind feels less pain.

 A flock of white and black sheep crowded at a wooden gate in a grassy field, creating a contrasting pattern.
 No visible text.